hashicorp/packer/website/source/partials/builder/googlecompute/_Config-not-required.html.md

 -   `preemptible` (bool) - If true, launch a preemptible instance.

--   `state_timeout` (duration string. ex: "1h5m2s") - The time to wait for instance state changes.
+-   `state_timeout` (duration string | ex: "1h5m2s") - The time to wait for instance state changes.
 Defaults to "5m".

 -   `region` (string) - The region in which to launch the instance.
 Defaults to the region hosting the specified zone.